asxtree/OrangePiAlpineLinux/README.md

 ```
   vi boot.cmd (then press "i" on the keyboard to edit the file)
 ```
-And modify second line with the bord that you want by deleting the current Device Tree Blob file "sun50i-h5-orangepi-pc2.dtb" and writing one of the availabe options like(prime is important in this case `sun50i-h5-orangepi-prime.dtb`):
+And modify in the boot.cmd file only the second line with the bord that you want by deleting the current Device Tree Blob file "sun50i-h5-orangepi-pc2.dtb" and writing one of the availabe options like(prime is important in this case `sun50i-h5-orangepi-prime.dtb`):
    ```
    sun50i-a64-bananapi-m64.dtb
    sun50i-a64-nanopi-a64.dtb